sourcehold/Sourcehold/README.md

 ##  Building
 After cloning the repository, make sure to run `git submodule init` and `git submodule update` to fetch [cxxopts](https://github.com/jarro2783/cxxopts).

-Run `cmake` in the build directory.
+Run `cmake` in your build directory.
+If you're building on Windows or don't have the libraries in your `pkg-config`, use the `-DCMAKE_PREFIX_PATH=/custom/path/` option on the command line.

 Sourcehold depends on the following libraries:
 * SDL2
 * OpenAL